Last Updated: August 24, 2020

 - protect confidential data.

-With PPP guidance seeming to change on a weekly basis, you may be suffering from PPP fatigue.
+With PPP guidance continuing to evolve, you may be suffering from PPP fatigue.
 If you need assistance with the PPP forgiveness process and scenario modeling, we’re here to help.
-Contact us today at 240.364.2580 or visit the COVID-19 Advisory page on our website for more information.
+Contact us today at 240.630.0702 or visit the COVID-19 Advisory page on our website for more information.

 Aronson LLC is not, by means of this publication, rendering professional advice or services, and you should not take any action based on this information without first seeking professional advice tailored to your specific needs and circumstances.

 PPP borrowers with a bi-weekly (or more frequent) payroll schedule may elect to align the start of their forgiveness covered period with the first day of their first pay period following their loan disbursement date.
 This alternative forgiveness covered period applies only to forgivable payroll costs and not to forgivable non-payroll costs.